 SANCTIONS FOR BIAS-RELATED CRIMES

 The College takes bias-related crimes and incidents very seriously.
-Criminal sanctions may include prison and/or fines depending on the underlying offense.
-Sanctions imposed by the College may include suspension, termination, and/or expulsion from the College.
+Criminal penalties may include prison and/or fines depending on the underlying offense.
+College sanctions may include suspension, termination, and/or expulsion from the College.